Bdín

 Bdín is a municipality and village in Rakovník District in the Central Bohemian Region of the Czech Republic.
 It has about 70 inhabitants.

 Etymology

-The name is derived from the Old Czech personal name Bda, meaning "Bda's court".
+The name is derived from the personal name Bda, meaning "Bda's court".

 Geography

 Bdín is located about 15 km northeast of Rakovník and 39 km northwest of Prague.
-It lies in the geomorphological mesoregion of Džbán.
-The highest point is a contour line at 476 m above sea level.
-The Bakovský Stream flows through the municipality.
+It lies in the Džbán range.
+The highest point is at 476 m above sea level.
+The upper course of the stream Bakovský potok flows through the municipality.

 History

 The first written mention of Bdín is from 1318.

+Demographics

+Transport

+The I/16 road, which connects the D6 motorway with Slaný and Mělník, runs along the southern municipal border.

 Sights

-Bdín is poor in monuments.
-The most notable sights are a wooden bellfry and a bust of John Amos Comenius from 1913.
+There are no protected cultural monuments in the municipality.
+Among the landmarks are a wooden belfry and a bust of John Amos Comenius from 1913.